meerk40t/svgio/README.md

 # Acknowledgments

 The Path element of this project is based in part on the `regebro/svg.path` ( https://github.com/regebro/svg.path ) project.
 It is also may be based, in part, on some elements of `mathandy/svgpathtools` ( https://github.com/mathandy/svgpathtools ).
+The `mozman/svgwrite` ( https://github.com/mozman/svgwrite ) is quite nice and should be thanked even if I only borrow the API for interoperability.